Small business owners perform multiple responsibilities, from workflow planning to reporting. Consequently, they often overlook the HR issues.

 Ensuring the safety of the employees in the workplace is a fundamental right.

-This is more true for hazardous industries like welding.
+This is particularly true for hazardous industries, such as welding.
 A small welding business can hardly meet the safety requirements aligned with the health and safety regulations.

-But, it’s the basic human need to ensure security in the workplace a company should meet.
+But it’s the basic human need to ensure security in the workplace that a company should meet.

-Small businesses may lose existing members and miss out on new talent if they fail to fulfill the minimum safety requirements.
+Small businesses may lose existing members and miss out on new talent if they fail to fulfil the minimum safety requirements.

 9. Succession Planning